KaioFelps/lti-consumer-poc/.github/docs/validation.md

 The validation pipe *sets the strategy to "exposeAll"*, however, there is a [4-year-old](https://github.com/typestack/class-transformer/issues/740) bug that won't expose every property anyway, forcing us to manually expose each one exhaustively.

+## Message Strings
+Be sure your `InvalidArgumentError`'s `errorMessageIdentifier` value **is always a valid message string identifier**.
+After every request, the `DTOValidationExceptionFilter` will be called and, if the response is an instance of `DTOValidationException`, it will translate every message string by its identifier.

+As specified at [Message Strings] guide, unrecognized identifiers will trigger an `IrrecoverableError`.

+[Message Strings]: ./message-string.md#unrecognized-identifiers-and-string-maps